Nice vs Marseille abandoned after fans throw projectiles and invade the pitch

 Play was held up for 90 minutes before referee Benoit Bastien declared the match abandoned, with Nice players having returned to the pitch several minutes earlier, while the Marseille players refused to join them.

-Nice president Jean-Pierre Rivere had appealed to Nice supporters over the sound system for calm during the delay, but angry Marseille players and staff were adamant in refusing to carry on.
+Nice president Jean-Pierre Rivere had appealed to his club's supporters over the sound system for calm during the delay, but angry Marseille players and staff were adamant in refusing to carry on.

+Marseille president Pablo Longoria said the club had decided not to continue with the match despite a decision by the soccer authorities that play should resume.

+"The league decided that the match should continue but we decided not to because the safety of our players was not guaranteed," he told a news conference.